snoonetIRC/website/content/why-snoonet.md

   corresponding nickname on Snoonet.
 * Custom webchat built in cooperation with Snoonet, and simple, short-form channel links ({{< webchat_plain >}}/channelname).

-## Upcoming features

-* Integration with Reddit Enhancement Suite for an experience directly tied to reddit.